jorishr/notes-on-javascript/_objects/arrays/sorting.md

 While many of the ES5 array methods such as filter, map, and reduce will return a new array and leave the original array untouched, the sort method does its sorting IN PLACE, modifying the original array.

-If you need a new array with a seperate identiy use the spread operator to on an new array:
+If you need a new array with a separate identity use the spread operator to on an new array:
 ```js
 const arr = [`a`, `c`, `b`];
 const arrSorted = arr.sort();